 Having a website, no matter how small your business, is vital.
 According to an online survey, only 51% of small businesses have websites meaning almost half of small businesses are off the radar.
 Your website is your marketing platform and represents your business.

 Not only does it build up your customer’s trust in what you’re offering, but the internet is the number one source consumers use when searching for a product/ service.
-Even if you run a one-person show with a local business, your online presence is everything.
+So even if you run a one-person show with a local business, your online presence is everything.

 Creating a website is not as hard as it used to be, with the help of companies like Wix, Weebly, and many more.
 You’d be able to set up, design, and use your website for a convenient monthly fee.

 Financing a small business can sure leave your pockets empty and possibly your bank account.
-Before getting into anything, you need to have enough capital and a little more to fund your business.
+But, before getting into anything, you need to have enough capital and a little more to fund your business.

 When it comes to money, always plan to have a close eye on cash flow so you’d always be prepared for rough times.
 Don’t wait until desperate times to seek a loan or funding.
 By setting a financial plan, you can set funds for a crisis before it happens.
 Another concept that most small businesses tend to overlook is spending too much or too little.

 Sometimes, businesses are in a rush and want to start big, so they spend too much money on pricey equipment and tools they don’t necessarily need.
 Then, when it’s too many expenses, the businesses crash.
 Other times, startups know they have limited funds and are very careful with spending, maybe too careful.
-They don’t invest enough in their business and don’t meet market standards.
+As a result, they don’t invest enough in their business and don’t meet market standards.

 The solution to financial problems is setting a budget and planning.